-If such a redemption is not treated as a sale of the OP units to us, or the operating partnership chooses to redeem OP units for cash that is not contributed by us for that purpose, and the operating partnership redeems all of your OP units, the tax consequences would generally be as described under "-Tax Treatment of Disposition of OP Units by Holders Generally" below.
-If, however, the operating partnership redeems less than all of your OP units, you would recognize taxable gain only to the extent that the amount you would be treated as receiving, as described above, exceeded your adjusted basis in all of your OP units immediately before the redemption, and you would not be permitted to recognize any loss occurring on the transaction.
+If such a redemption is not treated as a sale of the common units to us, or the operating partnership chooses to redeem common units for cash that is not contributed by us for that purpose, and the operating partnership redeems all of a holder's common units, the tax consequences would generally be as described under "-Tax Treatment of Disposition of Common Units by Holders Generally" below.
+If, however, the operating partnership redeems less than all of a holder's common units, the holder would recognize taxable gain only to the extent that the amount the holder would be treated as receiving, as described above, exceeded the holder's adjusted basis in all of the holder's common units immediately before the redemption, and the holder would not be permitted to recognize any loss occurring on the transaction.

-Potential Application of Disguised Sale Regulations to a Redemption of OP Units
+Potential Application of Disguised Sale Regulations to a Redemption of Common Units

-If you originally transferred property (including for this purpose a partnership interest) to the operating partnership in exchange for your OP units, a redemption of OP units may result in a "disguised sale" of that transferred property.
-The Internal Revenue Code and the Treasury regulations under the Internal Revenue Code generally provide that your contribution of property to the operating partnership and a simultaneous or subsequent transfer of money or other consideration from the operating partnership to you, including the partnership's assumption of a liability or taking the property subject to a liability, may be treated as a sale, in whole or in part, of the property by you to the partnership.
-Further, the Treasury regulations provide generally that, in the absence of an applicable exception, if the operating partnership transfers money or other consideration to you within two years after you contributed property to the partnership, the transactions will be presumed to be a sale of the contributed property unless the facts and circumstances clearly establish that the transfers do not constitute a sale.
-The Treasury regulations also provide that if more than two years have passed between the time when you contributed property to the partnership and the time when the partnership transferred money or other consideration to you, the transactions will be presumed not to be a sale unless the facts and circumstances clearly establish that the transfers constitute a sale.
+If the holder originally transferred property (including for this purpose a partnership interest) to the operating partnership in exchange for common units, a redemption of common units may result in a "disguised sale" of that transferred property.
+The Internal Revenue Code and the Treasury regulations under the Internal Revenue Code generally provide that a holder's contribution of property to the operating partnership and a simultaneous or subsequent transfer of money or other consideration from the operating partnership to the holder, including the partnership's assumption of a liability or taking the property subject to a liability, may be treated as a sale, in whole or in part, of the property by the holder to the partnership.
+Further, the Treasury regulations provide generally that, in the absence of an applicable exception, if the operating partnership transfers money or other consideration to a holder within two years after the holder contributed property to the partnership, the transactions will be presumed to be a sale of the contributed property unless the facts and circumstances clearly establish that the transfers do not constitute a sale.
+The Treasury regulations also provide that if more than two years have passed between the time when a holder contributed property to the partnership and the time when the partnership transferred money or other consideration to the holder, the transactions will be presumed not to be a sale unless the facts and circumstances clearly establish that the transfers do not constitute a sale.

-Accordingly, if the operating partnership redeems one or more of your OP units, the Internal Revenue Service (the "IRS") could contend that the redemption should be treated as part of a disguised sale of property because you will receive cash, common stock or Series D Preferred Stock, as applicable, after having contributed property to the operating partnership.
-If the IRS took that position successfully, the issuance of the OP units in exchange for the contributed property could be taxable to you as a disguised sale.
+Accordingly, if the operating partnership redeems one or more of a holder's common units, the Internal Revenue Service (the "IRS") could contend that the redemption should be treated as part of a disguised sale of property because the holder will receive cash or common stock, as applicable, after having contributed property to the operating partnership.
+If the IRS took that position successfully, the issuance of the common units in exchange for the contributed property could be taxable to the holder as a disguised sale.

-Tax Treatment of Disposition of OP Units by Holders Generally
+Tax Treatment of Disposition of Common Units by Holders Generally

-If you redeem OP units in a manner that is treated as a sale of the OP units, your gain or loss from the redemption will generally be equal to the difference between:
+If a holder redeem common units in a manner that is treated as a sale of the common units, the holder's gain or loss from the redemption will generally be equal to the difference between:

-- the amount considered realized for tax purposes; and - your tax basis in the OP units.
+- the amount considered realized for tax purposes; and - the holder's tax basis in the common units.